 Yuga has announced that they are thinking of building their own chain rather than relying on Ethereum.
 It remains to be seen if this is a good solution or not.

 A further development that people are waiting for is the announcement about the game design and rules.
 Right now it is not clear which type of plot is strategically more valuable.
 Like any game, metaverse projects will take a while to materialize.
 Once the game emerges we can expect a swap between those who bought to flip their investment and those who want to play the actual game.

 I don’t think we will reach a stage where people will shout the emperor has no clothes.
 Clearly, there are many who, when they step into this world of multi-million NFTs, think it is ridiculous.

 The flip side of this view though is that NFTs such as CryptoPunks and Bored Apes are here to stay: they have a cultural narrative and significance that is digital.
 This gives it a lot of flexibility in terms of how things might evolve.
 If Yuga Labs and their experienced VCs execute well then Ape Coins will become a substantially important currency in the crypto space.

-Please share of you liked this and sign up to my newsletter.
+Please share if you liked this and sign up for my newsletter.
 Thanks for reading!